Authress-Engineering/openapi-resolver.js/.github/ISSUE_TEMPLATE/Support.md

 ---

 <!--
-  We can only offer support for Swagger-Client itself.
+  We can only offer support for OpenAPI Resolver itself.

-  If you're having a problem with a library that uses Swagger-Client, please open an issue in that project's repository instead.
+  If you're having a problem with a library that uses the OpenAPI Resolver, please open an issue in that project's repository instead.
  -->